Part of Interstate 95 in Augusta to close for Exit 109 overpass work

-AUGUSTA — Part of Interstate 95 at Exit 109 will close overnight this weekend and traffic will be detoured onto local streets before making its way back onto the interstate.
+AUGUSTA — Part of Interstate 95 at exit 109 will close overnight this weekend and traffic will be detoured onto local streets before making its way back onto the interstate.

-Although the schedule could change further because of Thursday’s snowstorm, state officials said plans were to close the northbound lanes on Saturday, from 8 p.m. until 5 a.m.
-Sunday, and the southbound lanes on Sunday, from 8 p.m. to 5 a.m.
-Saturday.
+Although the schedule could change further because of Thursday’s snowstorm, state officials said plans were to close the northbound lanes on Saturday, starting at 8 p.m., until Sunday at 5 a.m., and the southbound lanes on Sunday, starting at 8 p.m., until Monday at 5 a.m.

-The closures and detours are needed to allow heavy steel beams to be installed as part of an ongoing overpass bridge replacement project.
+The closures and detours are needed to allow heavy steel beams to be installed as part of an ongoing overpass replacement project.

 “The contractor is going to be lifting steel beams up and setting them in place, and it’d be a safety hazard for the public to drive through there while those extremely heavy beams are being set,” said Devin Anderson, project manager at the Maine Department of Transportation.
 “To set the beams, we have to shut the interstate down.”

-Detour signs will direct traffic off, and back on, to the interstate around the Exit 109 work.
+Detour signs will direct traffic off, and back on to, the interstate around the Exit 109 work.

-Northbound traffic will get off at Exit 109A and, following detour signs, travel onto Western Avenue , which is also known as U.S. Route 202, headed toward Winthrop.
+Northbound traffic will get off at exit 109A and, following detour signs, travel onto Western Avenue , which is also known as U.S. Route 202, headed toward Winthrop.
 That traffic will then be directed to turn left off Western Avenue onto Edison Drive to reverse direction and come back onto Western Avenue, headed back toward Augusta briefly, before using the existing northbound on ramp, to the right, to get back onto the Interstate.

-Southbound traffic will be directed to take Exit 109B onto Western Avenue toward Winthrop, then go left onto Edison Drive to reverse direction back onto Western Avenue toward Augusta, then right onto Whitten Road to get to an already established temporary on ramp on Whitten Road and get back onto Interstate 95.
+Southbound traffic will be directed to take exit 109B onto Western Avenue toward Winthrop, then go left onto Edison Drive to reverse direction back onto Western Avenue toward Augusta, then right onto Whitten Road to get to an already established temporary on ramp on Whitten Road and get back onto Interstate 95.

-Anderson said the beams are at least 50,000 pounds each.
-He said it is standard operating procedure to not lift items that heavy over traffic.
+Anderson said the beams weigh at least 50,000 pounds each.
+He said it is standard operating procedure not to lift items that heavy over traffic.

-The project, expected to take until middle or late February to complete, is replacing the bridge superstructure, which was damaged last year, of the overpass which serves the Exit 109A exit and entrance.
+The project, expected to take until middle or late February to complete, consists of replacing the overpass’ superstructure, which was damaged last year and serves the exit 109A exit and entrance.

-The bridge was struck by something large traveling on the Interstate, sometime between Sept.
-1 and Oct.
-3 of last year, according to Ted Talbot, spokesmen for the state transportation department.
-Officials are seeking information on who may have damaged the bridge, and not reported the damage.
-Talbot said they still haven’t found out who, or what, struck the bridge.
-Anyone with information on that may contact the DOT’s legal department, at 624-3020.
+The bridge was struck by something large traveling on the interstate sometime in the period of Sept.
+1 to Oct.
+3 last year, according to Ted Talbot, spokesmen for the state transportation department.
+Officials are seeking information on who might have damaged the bridge and failed to report the damage.
+Talbot said the department still hasn’t found out who or what struck the bridge.
+Anyone with information on that may contact the DOT’s legal department at 624-3020.

 The overpass replacement project is expected to cost about $3 million.

-The work was originally scheduled to take place overnight Friday and Saturday, but was postponed, due to Thursday’s storm, to overnight Saturday and Sunday, Talbot said.
-There is a chance work could be delayed further, due to complications with the weather.
+The work originally was scheduled to take place overnight Friday and Saturday, but was postponed because of Thursday’s storm to overnight Saturday and Sunday, Talbot said.
+There is a chance work could be delayed furtherbecause of weather complications.

-“It’s always subject to change, based on the weather,” Anderson said.
+“It’s always subject to change based on the weather,” Anderson said.
 “We’re definitely taking safety first.”

-The bridge, which was built in 1959 and has a clearance of 14-foot, 3-inches, will be replaced with a new bridge, that will sit about a foot higher.
+The overpass, which was built in 1959 and has a clearance of 14 feet, 3 inches, will be replaced with a new one that will be about a foot higher.

 Anderson said the contractor on the job, Richmond-based Wyman and Simpson, is a few days ahead of schedule.

-“The contractor has been doing a great job, staying on task and getting things done even though these have not been ideal weather conditions,” Anderson said of the work on the project.
+“The contractor has been doing a great job, staying on task and getting things done even though these have not been ideal weather conditions,” Anderson said.

 The state DOT is posting updates on the project on its website.